Digital and technology applications for a more sustainable, integrated and patient-centric healthcare system

 The Public Sector Innovation Series feature the latest initiatives throughout Canada and share insights via keynote presentations, case studies, panel discussions, and fireside chats.
 To provide additional perspective – concurrent tracks will address more specific topics and challenges in the worlds of technology, people, data & process faced by public sector leaders today.

-Creating Future-Ready Canadian Healthcare Infrastructure
+The Evolution of Canadian Healthcare Infrastructure

 International Government Keynote:

 The Future of Health Infrastructure – How COVID and Digital Transformation Have Redefined Priorities and Possibilities

 Sacha Bhatia, Population Health and Value Based Care Executive, Ontario Health

 The Pandemic Years in Review – How Can We Create a More Prepared Canadian Health System

 Ted Scott, Vice President Research and Chief Innovation Officer, Hamilton Health Sciences